AndreiShenets/code-styles/README.md

 # Code style guide I recommend at the moment

 I have been keen on forcing code styles since I started to write code using Delphi language.
 The reason is quite simple - undoubtedly styled code much much more readable and easy to understand.
 As result I tried to invent some rules which make all developers happy.
 It is obvious that I failed.
 My code style was changing while I were writing on Delphi.
 It also was changing when I had switched to C\# and Javascript.
-My code style is changing from time to time even now.
+My code style is changing from time to time now.
 Each language gave me additional issues, examples and style practices.

 Looking back at intention to created ideal code style I understand that it is impossible.
 Especially if you want to invent law-like-rules.
 There are always unsatisfied people.
 There are always people that would like to do something in different way.
 There are always people that think differently.